nmap/npcap/README.md

 Npcap tries to **keep the original WinPcap architecture as much as possible**.
 As the table shows, you will find it very similar with WinPcap.
 ```
 File                     Src Directory            Description
-wpcap.dll                wpcap                    the same with WinPcap
+wpcap.dll                wpcap                    the libpcap API, added "loopback support" to original WinPcap
-packet.dll               packetWin7\Dll           changed driver name, add "Admin-only Mode" here
+packet.dll               packetWin7\Dll           the Packet API for Windows, added "Admin-only Mode" to original WinPcap
-npf.sys (or npcap.sys)   packetWin7\npf           port from NDIS 5 to NDIS 6, we support two names: npf or npcap, based on whether Npcap is installed in "WinPcap Compatible Mode"
+npf.sys (or npcap.sys)   packetWin7\npf           the driver, ported from NDIS 5 to NDIS 6, we support two names: npf or npcap, based on whether Npcap is installed in "WinPcap Compatible Mode"
-NPFInstall.exe           packetWin7\NPFInstall    a lwf driver installation tool we added to Npcap
+NPFInstall.exe           packetWin7\NPFInstall    a LWF & WFP driver installation tool we added to Npcap
 NPcapHelper.exe          packetWin7\Helper        the helper program for "Admin-only Mode", will run under Administrator rights
 ```